madgen/madgen.github.io/posts/Fur-Rebecca.markdown

 inWhich: I provide a not-so-awkward recommendation service for her.
 ---

+### 24th of May, 2019

+ - Beggarstaffs exhibition at Fitzwilliam.
+It is worth going for their earlier works alone.
+They are effortless and timeless.
+The later works involving architecture are also pleasing.
+Structures can be more expressive than us mortals.

 ### Always
  - I love you and I miss you.